PaizCollin/beehive-webapp/README.md

 - Access: Private
 - Description: Gets user data based on the ID of the authenticated user.

+## `apiary.controller`

+This file handles apiary-related routes and requests

+### Functions

+#### checkUserToApiary

+- Description: This function checks if the logged-in user is a member of the specified apiary and has admin privileges.

+#### getApiaries

+- Route: `GET /api/apiaries`
+- Access: Private; all users
+- Description: This function retrieves all apiaries associated with the currently logged-in user.

+#### setApiary

+- Route: `POST /api/apiaries`
+- Access: Private; all users
+- Description: This function creates a new apiary.

+#### updateApiary

+- Route: `PUT /api/apiaries/apiary/:apiary_id`
+- Access: Private; apiary admins only
+- Description: This function updates the specified apiary's name and location.

+#### deleteApiary

+- Route: `DELETE /api/apiaries/apiary/:apiary_id`
+- Access: Private; apiary creator only
+- Description: This function deletes the specified apiary and all associated data.

+#### setDevice

+- Route: `PUT /api/apiaries/apiary/:apiary_id/setdevice`
+- Access: Private; apiary admins only
+- Description: This function sets a new device to an apiary.
+It checks if the user has admin privileges and if the device already exists.
+If the device doesn't exist, it creates a new document in the Data collection and pushes the device object into the `devices` array in the Apiary collection.

+#### updateDevice

+- Route: `PUT /api/apiaries/apiary/:apiary_id/device/:device_id/updatedevice`
+- Access: Private; apiary admins only
+- Description: This function updates an existing device in an apiary.
+It checks if the user has admin privileges and if the device exists in the apiary.
+If the device exists, it updates the name and remote properties of the device object in the `devices` array in the Apiary collection.

+#### deleteDevice

+- Route: `PUT /api/apiaries/apiary/:apiary_id/device/:device_id/serial/:serial/deletedevice`
+- Access: Private; apiary admins only
+- Description: This function deletes an existing device from an apiary.
+It checks if the user has admin privileges and if the device exists in the apiary.
+If the device exists, it removes the device object from the `devices` array in the Apiary collection and deletes the associated document in the Data collection.

+#### setMember

+- Route: `PUT /api/apiaries/apiary/:apiary_id/setmember`
+- Access: Private; admins of apiary only
+- Description: This function updates the user's role in the apiary to Editor.

+#### updateMember

+- Route: `PUT /api/apiaries/apiary/:apiary_id/user/:user_id/updatemember`
+- Access: Private; admins of apiary only
+- Description: This function updates the user's role in the apiary to Owner.

+#### deleteMember

+- Route: `PUT /api/apiaries/apiary/:apiary_id/user/:user_id/deletemember`
+- Access: Private; admins of apiary only
+- Description: This function deletes the specified user from the apiary.

 ## `data.controller`

 This file handles data-related routes and requests.